Celtic Woman 4

 Celtic Woman 4 is the fourth release in a compilation series from Valley Entertainment that began in 1998.
-The album brings songs, both original and traditional, from CDs released in Ireland, Scotland, and England to the United States.
-It features many accomplished Celtic artists including Karen Matheson (of Capercaillie), Julie Fowlis, Kate Rusby, Back of the Moon, and more.
+The album brings together songs, both original and traditional, from albums released in the British Isles.
+It was released in the United States.
+It features a range of female artists including Karen Matheson of Capercaillie, Julie Fowlis, Kate Rusby, and Back of the Moon.